 Ugh.
 Mold.
 It's ugly.
 It's tenacious.
 It's the uninvited guest that keeps visiting — no matter how rude you are to it.
 But, unwittingly, you may be setting up the perfect conditions for mold's return: a food source, lots of moisture, and a pleasant temperature.

-“You’ve got to eliminate one of those three legs of the stool so mold won’t grow,” says Pete Duncanson, director of system development for ServiceMaster Restore.
-“And it’s always easier to prevent than to remediate.”
+"You've got to eliminate one of those three legs of the stool so mold won't grow," says Pete Duncanson, senior director of training and development at ServiceMaster Brands.
+"And it's always easier to prevent than to remediate."

 Assuming you like warm showers and a comfy thermostat setting, there's not much you can do about the temperature mold loves.
 But you can get rid of mold — and permanently prevent it — by controlling the other two factors: food and moisture.
 Here's how.